 - Stay on top of the latest in scientific research

 - Access to over 250 exhibits

-- Complimentary access to previous meeting session recordings and the option to earn COPE-approved distance learning credits in Academy Online.
+- Special and reduced-cost access to previous meeting session recordings and the option to earn COPE-approved distance learning credits in Academy Online.

 - Optometry & Vision Science, a monthly journal containing papers on the clinical and basic science aspects of optometry and vision science

 - Eye-Mail® News Brief, a monthly email featuring optometry related news items

 - A place where you can learn from others and share your own experiences

 - Access to local chapters make it easy to keep in touch through social functions and study between regular Annual Meetings

 - Ability to join one or more of the Sections and Special Interest Groups devoted to various areas of focus